Table of Contents

-Dogs will gladly eat dog food that is composed of up to 40% FFRB; however, when eaten in excess FFRB can lead to vomiting and diarrhea in dogs, according to studies (Pacheco, et al. 2014).
+Dogs will gladly eat dog food that is composed of up to 40% FFRB; however, when eaten in excess, FFRB can lead to vomiting and diarrhea in dogs, according to studies (Pacheco et al. 2014).

 It takes trial and error to find a balance between a truly healthy dog food brand and the one that your pooch actually enjoys, but once you narrow it down, you can stick with that for a good while.

 10. Consult With Your Vet

-This may not seem like a surprise, but veterinarians actually do know more about the health of dogs than their owners no matter how much Googling for dog nutrition tips a pet owner manages to do.
+This may not seem like a surprise, but veterinarians actually know more about the health of dogs than their owners, no matter how much Googling for dog nutrition tips a pet owner manages to do.

-However, they're still the best resource pet owners have, and are likely to guide you in the right direction if they do not have a good enough answer to your diet related question.
+However, they're still the best resource pet owners have and are likely to guide you in the right direction if they do not have a good enough answer to your diet-related question.

-Furthermore, studies suggest (Suarez, et al. 2011) that dog owners are inconsistent when choosing the type and quality of dog food they purchase.
+Furthermore, studies suggest (Suarez et al. 2011) that dog owners are inconsistent when choosing the type and quality of dog food they purchase.

 11. Working and Service Dogs Require Specialized Diets and More Fat

 Long and tiresome hours of work coupled with the need to exert a lot of energy and effort in short bursts, it is no wonder why service and working dogs need a diet like no other.

-This fat is utilized to enhance oxidative phosphorylation capacity (the amount of energy that can be released) and to fuel mitochondrial biogenesis (the creation of the cells known as energy factories) (Wakshlag, et al. 2014).
+This fat is utilized to enhance oxidative phosphorylation capacity (the amount of energy that can be released) and to fuel mitochondrial biogenesis (the creation of the cells known as energy factories) (Wakshlag et al. 2014).

 12. Yeast Hydrolysate as an Anti-Obesity Agent

-These obscure enzymes are one of the more overlooked aspects in most dog nutrition tips lists, but several studies have tried yeast hydrolysate with dogs, and when applied into canine diets, it does in fact provide similar benefits for dogs (Kim, et al. 2012).
+These obscure enzymes are one of the more overlooked aspects in most dog nutrition tips lists, but several studies have tried yeast hydrolysate with dogs, and when applied to canine diets, it does, in fact, provide similar benefits for dogs (Kim et al. 2012).

 Since the studies appeared several years ago, it has been recommended for overweight canines as a powerful anti-obesity agent and is now looked at to be included in some weight loss dog food brands.

 13. Don’t Forget the Grains

 Dogs are technically classified as omnivorous carnivores.
 They primarily eat animal fats and tissue, but they are also able to supplement their diets with plant matter.

-While there may be advantages to grain free dog foods, those are often cherry-picked and their disadvantages tend to be ignored completely.
+While there may be advantages to grain-free dog foods, those are often cherry-picked, and their disadvantages tend to be ignored completely.

-Including grains in high-protein dog food gives the kidneys a much needed break from continuously breaking down high amounts of protein (Kristyn M. Souliere, 2014).
+Including grains in high-protein dog food gives the kidneys a much-needed break from continuously breaking down high amounts of protein (Kristyn M. Souliere, 2014).